chasenut/dotfiles/README.md

 What it does?
 Goes to fonts directory, downloads font, extracts it, removes .zip file and registers this font (i guess)

 ## TODO
-Fix script to install packages
+Fix script to install packages;

 Good luck on your new machine!